The street sign shows us that our hotel was within walking distance to the Atomic Bomb (Genbaku) Dome

 Mr. Matsuo gave a moving account of his surviving experience on August 6, 1945, when the Atomic Bomb exploded

-He is an Ambassador of Peace, a Promotor of Music Education, and a Believer of Music Heals
+He is an Ambassador of Peace, a Promotor of Music Education, and

 The Hiroshima Peace Memorial